Mental Illness and Substance Abuse

 May is Mental Health Awareness Month.
 Over a third of substance addicts are estimated to also have some level of mental illness, according to 2014 statistics from the Substance Abuse and Mental Health Services Administration.
 The commonality of mental illness and substance abuse gives those concerned about addiction more of a reason to bring awareness to mental health as well.

 You may have heard the quip, “Psychiatrists say that one in four people are crazy.
 Take a look at the three nearest people; if they all seem okay, you’re the one.”
-There’s a level of truth—and a lot of error—in that statement:
+There’s a level of truth—and a lot of error—in that statement.
+Mental health does not discriminate in who it affects.
+Millions of Americans struggle with some kind of mental disorder.
+It is important to understand how mental health works and can affect a person on a daily basis.

 Society needs to stress that such incidents are exceptional.
 People with mental illness are far more likely to inflict violence on themselves than a stranger.
 And those whose illness is extreme, as many as 40 percent are under treatment to make daily tasks possible.

 This ranks alongside “Mental illness doesn’t happen to ‘good’ people” and “Mentally ill people are unfit for ordinary life” as the most damaging and hurtful of misconceptions.
-Terms like “psycho” and “retard” belong in the trash alongside “cripple.”
+Terms like “psycho” and “retard” have no place in our vocabulary. alongside “cripple.”
 Besides, people with mental illness are smart enough to know when people are insulting them.

 Besides being directly hurtful to anyone they’re aimed at, casual insults and jokes hurts society as a whole.
 Encouraging the idea that mental illness and substance abuse research funding is a waste furthers the stigma.
-Lack of support puts subtle pressure on those with mental illness (and their families) to “stay in the closet.”
+Lack of support puts subtle pressure on those with mental illness (and their families) to “stay hidden”.
+It is important to encourage those struggling to get help in order to help create a better life for them.

 Combat Mental Illness and Substance Abuse with Kemah Palms